chef/license-acceptance/README.md

 $ echo 'mlsa.accept = true' | hab config apply chef-server.default 1
 ```

 Setting `mlsa.accept = true` on the service accepts the license and allows the service to start.
-Multiple products
+Multiple products could
-could be set by applying that config to each service group in habitat.
+be set by applying that config to each service group in habitat.
+Alternatively this config can be set in a `user.toml`
+and uploaded with `hab config apply`.

 We will make some changes to the existing MLSA package: